Hibiscus Plant Care

 Select a plant that has one straight main stem with a minimum height of two feet.

-Cut the top off the main trunk about 2-4" above where you want the "head" of your tree to be.
+Cut the top off the main trunk about 2-4" (5-10 cm) above where you want the "head" of your tree to be.

-Cut away all lower side branches close to the main trunk, leaving only branches within 6" from the top of the main stem.
+Cut away all lower side branches close to the main trunk, leaving only branches within 6" (15 cm) from the top of the main stem.

-Prune back the remaining branches that will form the "ball" on top of the standard, leaving 2-3 nodes which will grow out.
+Prune back the remaining branches that will form the "ball" on top of the standard, leaving 2-3 nodes that will grow out.

 Continue trimming off new growth as it appears on the main stem.
 Make the cut flush with the main stem so it will not regrow from that point.